 b) that an independent management advisory committee is a governance tool and does not duplicate the financial audit functions of either the internal or the external auditor;

-c) that the established practice among international institutions is that an independent management advisory committee serves in an expert advisory capacity and assists the governing body and the head of the agency in fulfilling their oversight and governance responsibilities,
+c) that the established practice among international institutions is that an independent management advisory committee serves in an expert advisory capacity and assists the governing body and the management of the agency in fulfilling their oversight and governance responsibilities;

+d) the valuable contribution of the IMAC in assisting ITU Council and the Secretary-General in fulfilling their governance responsibilities, including ensuring the effectiveness of ITU’s internal control systems, risk management, and governance processes,

 noting

-the reports by the Chairman of the Council Group on the Financial Regulations and other related financial management issues (Group FINREGS) (Documents C10/28 and WG-RG-18/2),
+that Resolution 162 (Guadalajara, 2010) instructed the Council to establish IMAC on a trial basis for four years, and to report to the 2014 plenipotentiary conference,

 noting further

-Annex D to the report by the Chairman of the Standing Committee on administration and management of the Council (Document C10/75), which contains draft terms of reference for the establishment of an independent management advisory committee with the title "Independent audit advisory committee of experts (IAACE)",
+the reports by the Council and the Chairman of the Council Group on the Financial Regulations and other related financial management issues (Group FINREGS) to this Plenipotentiary Conference on the activities of the IMAC,

 resolves

-to approve the terms of reference for the ITU Independent Management Advisory Committee (IMAC) contained in the annex to this resolution,
+to establish the ITU Independent Management Advisory Committee (IMAC) on a permanent basis according to the terms of reference contained in the annex to this resolution,

 instructs the Council

-to establish IMAC on a trial basis for four years, and to report to the 2014 plenipotentiary conference.
+1 to appoint, at its first regular session following each plenipotentiary conference, five independent experts as members of the IMAC to serve for a term of four years;

+2 to consider the annual reports and recommendations of the IMAC and take appropriate action,

+instructs the Secretary-General

+to publish, without delay, and provide public access to the report of the IMAC and the annual report of the Internal Auditor, on a publicly accessible website.

 Reasons: ITU Resolution 162 (Guadalajara, 2010) formed the foundation for the Independent Management Advisory Committee (IMAC) and instructed Council to establish the IMAC on a trial basis for four years.
 Council appointed five independent experts as the first members and IMAC reported to Council during its 2012, 2013, and 2014 sessions, making a number of valuable recommendations.

 The United States proposes modifying Resolution 162 (Guadalajara, 2010) to establish the IMAC on a permanent basis, instruct Council to appoint five new members and consider IMAC’s annual reports and take appropriate action, and instruct the Secretary General to publish the reports of the IMAC and the Internal Auditor on a publicly accessible website.
 Public disclosure of internal audits is a best practice already followed by major UN funds and programs, and public disclosure of audit committee reports is considered best practice across the entire UN system.